matsola/biofertilizer-report/casestudy.md

 ### Summary of tests and analysis

-Despite analyzing various aspects of soil and plant health, this study was unable to draw any conclusions about the impact of using this biofertilizer on the health of the producers' tomato plants and tomatoes.
+Despite analyzing various aspects of soil, plant and crop, this study was unable to draw any conclusions about the impact of using this biofertilizer on the health of the producers' tomato plants and tomatoes.

 As mentioned earlier, this may be due to the complex and varied environmental factors that can influence plant health.